Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 * length
 * direction

-and we can do maths between vectors - but look elsewhere for that
+and we can do maths between vectors - for instance

+* "is the vector between colour 1 and colour 2 *similar to* the vector between colour 3 and colour 4"

 Calculating the vectors
 -----------------------